Marketing for Mother’s Day!

 And here’s what I came up with – the Mothers’ Day Money-Saver!

-The Mothers’ Day Money-Saver is an amazingly profitable Spring sales strategy for holistic health practitioners!
+The Mothers’ Day Money-Saver is an amazingly profitable Spring sales strategy for wellness practitioners!
 It consists of Gift Coupons for 15-minute or 30-minute sessions, sold in packages of 4 or 8 – the more they buy, the more they save per session.
 People buy them up like crazy for one-stop Mothers’ Day shopping!

 This short-session, lower-cost strategy works especially well for gift-giving occasions that have the large expense of giving gifts to many people such as Mothers’ Day.
 Of course, you may also offer Gift Coupons for longer sessions as well.